HeniP46/midterm/README.md

 # calculator

-A Python-based command-line calculator that supports basic operations, dynamic plugin loading, history tracking with Pandas, environment-based configuration, and professional logging.
+A Python-based command-line calculator that can do basic operations, dynamic plugin loading, history tracking with Pandas, environment-based configuration, and professional logging.

 ---